 I will be more proactively keeping this in check so those that actually do order and decide to work with me, I will perform to the best of my ability.
 These measures go into effect immediately.

 In short?
-Be fair, level-headed and not a jerk; we’ll get along just fine otherwise.
+Be fair, know your tech, be level-headed and not a jerk; we’ll get along just fine otherwise.

 Announcement over, carry on as you were.